 Be sure to read to the end where we’ll talk about how to attract woodpeckers to your yard.

-Woodpeckers in state
+Woodpeckers in the state of Kentucky

 1. Downy Woodpecker

 Downy Woodpeckers are the smallest of all woodpeckers in North America and can be found in Kentucky all year throughout the whole state.
 They are very common at feeders and easily attracted with suet, peanuts, mixed seed, or black sunflower seed.

 Whenever I put up a new feeder in my yard Downys are always among the first to visit it along with chickadees and titmice.
 They do not migrate and are also very common in the winter time.